 Potential & Operational Curriculum

 Potential curriculum is the “dream” curriculum that is developed.
 It includes everything that the teachers want to do.
 The Operational curriculum is what was actually used.
 There is normally a discrepancy between the two as it is difficult to cover all of the material and use all of the activities.
-The evaluation will examine the difference between these two aspects of curriculum as another criteria for assessing the quality of the curriculum.
+The evaluation will examine the difference between these two aspects of curriculum as another criterion for assessing the quality of the curriculum.

 Potential vs. Actual Results

 Potential results are what the teachers hope to see as a result of the use of the curriculum.
-Actual results is the real performance of the students.
+Actual results are the real performance of the students.
 The difference between the potential or desired results and actual results is another indicator of the quality of the curriculum in Stake’s model.

-Stake’s Model provides evaluators with an opportunity to compare the desire outcome with the actual outcome.
+Stake’s Model provides evaluators with an opportunity to compare the desired outcome with the actual outcome.
 The benefit of this is that it is the curriculum developers that set the criteria of evaluation.
 All the evaluators do is determine if the curriculum performed in a manner that is consistent with the ideas of the developers.